Soledad Miranda

 Bochorno

-Click here to find this movie on IMDB.
-I've never seen this movie, so if you have please let me know.
+Click here for a synposis, pictures, and video from Bochorno and here to find it on IMDB.
+This movie is for sale in the store.
+My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.
 According to the IMDB, this movie was released in Germany over 40 years after its original Spanish release!

 Las hijas de Helena (1963)...Mari Pó